Arkansas Highway 14: History

 State Road 14 was created during the 1926 Arkansas state highway numbering roughly along the current routing between Omaha and Payneway in Poinsett County.
 The early route included ferry service at both the Buffalo River and the White River (near Oil Trough), and a toll bridge at Newport.
 In 1940, Highway 14 was rerouted onto Highway 110 between Southside and Oil Trough, with the former alignment becoming part of an extended Highway 69 and Highway 122.
 Between 1942 and 1945, the designation was extended east to Wilson.

 Following construction of the Bull Shoals Dam, three segments of Highway 14 were inundated by Bull Shoals Reservoir.
 Known as Bear Creek Bay and East and West Sugar Loaf Creek bays, the highway was rerouted around the lake on March 11, 1954.
 The former alignments remain as county roads near the lake known as "Old Hwy 14".

 In 1978, Highway 14 was rerouted south of Batesville.
 The mainline Highway 14 was rerouted over existing Highway 25 and supplanted Highway 14A.
 The former Highway 14 mainline route was redesignated as Highway 230 between Locust Grove and Southside.
 A short original section of Highway 14 between Southside and Salado, discontinuous after the rerouting, was redesignated Highway 14 Spur.

 Major intersections

 Mile markers reset at some concurrencies.

 Related routes

 Alternate route

-Highway 14 Alternate (AR 14A, Ark.
-14A, and Hwy.
-14A) is a former alternate route of 1.34 mi in Independence County.
+Arkansas Highway 14 Alternate is a former alternate route of 1.34 mi in Independence County.
 Highway 14A began at Highway 14 at Salado and ran northeast to Ramsey Hill, terminating at US 167 and Highway 25.
 The route was added to the state highway system on June 23, 1965.
 Highway 14A was supplanted by mainline Highway 14 during a rerouting in 1978.